 - We help students develop the ability to dynamically conceive a new cultural worlds with a flexible and rich imagination.

-- First-year students need to acquire the basic studying and research methodologies necessary for undertaking future coursework, by developing academic literacy through first-year seminars and learning foreign language.
+- Students are expected to acquire the basic learning ability necessary for undertaking coursework by developing academic literacy through Required Core Seminars.

-- Third-year and fourth-year students need to complete either two years of study in a small-class seminar group or conduct individual research for graduation under the guidance of an appropriate supervisor.
-In the former case, students pursue their studies in a collaborative learning environment, where they work hard by competing with each other, and complete their four years of study by submitting a seminar thesis.
-In the latter case, students pursue their studies under a learning assistance system tailored for their own working style and complete their four years of study by submitting a bachelor’s thesis.
+- Third-year and fourth-year students need to select either two years of study in a Zemi (Theoretical Configuration Seminar) or Graduation Research under the guidance of an appropriate supervisor.
+In the former case, students pursue their studies in a collaborative learning environment, where they work, support, and encourage each other, and complete their four years of study with the submission of a seminar thesis.
+In the latter case, students pursue their studies through a creative approach to their own research topic and complete their four years of study with the submission of a bachelor’s thesis.

 Under the educational policy of “The Independence of Learning,” Waseda University admits a large number of domestic and international students who have a superior level of basic academic ability, a healthy intellectual curiosity, an enterprising spirit (one of the educational philosophies of the university), and high motivation to study.
 Our school particularly requests prospective students to have following qualities and abilities.